 What do you think of this brief look at the history of the stop sign?
 Did you learn anything new?
 Tell us in the comments.

-For more automotive history, head to AAA.com/YourAAA to learn about the origins of everything from seat belts to cup holders.
+For more stories from the past, head to our Auto History page to learn about the origins of everything from seat belts to cup holders.